gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 ## Down the Road

-Now that you are the proud owner of your first pair of well-fitting climbing shoes, we won’t keep you from climbing much longer.
+Now that you are the proud owner of your first pair of well-fitting climbing shoes, I won’t keep you from climbing much longer.
 But here are a few best practises or bits of knowledge to keep in mind that might come in helpful in the (near?) future:

 ### Shoe Care Basics